digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2020-01-26-support-the-52Fund.md

 considered credible.

-52 signers sought an end-around of the current Chair of the Nominating Committee - Lae’l Hughes-Watkins.
-Who wanted to achieve [the following][saa-7].
+52 signers sought an end-around of the current Chair of the Nominating Committee - Lae’l Hughes-Watkins who wanted to achieve [the following][saa-7]:

 > I think it will be critical to put a slate of candidates together that will
 > have a strong portfolio of success in making room for historically